LindaKade/OnaChallenge/README.md

 # OnaChallenge
-My Ona code challenge solution
+A simple java solution to the Ona code challenge.